kolan72/PoliNorError.Extensions.Http/README.md

 - Provides the ability to create a pipeline to handle typical transient HTTP failures (including the `HttpRequestException` exception).
 - Flexible transient failure filter for the final `DelegatingHandler` in the pipeline for the response.
-- Optionally, arbitrary failure status codes or categories can be added to the final handler filter.
+- Additionally, custom failure status codes or categories can be added to the final handler filter.
 - Other exception types (besides `HttpRequestException`) can also be included in the final handler filter.
 - Inclusion in the outer handler filter of any `Exception` type thrown by the inner handler is also supported.
 - Typed or named `HttpClient` can be used.